We are seeking to expand and strengthen our trustee board to help us to continue to support people and families affected by asthma in Medway.

 Our trustee board:

-Clive Johnson, MASH Chair of Trustees
+Clive Johnson, MASH Trustee

-Judith Pender, MASH Treasurer Trustee
+Judith Pender, MASH Trustee

 Judith Pender is a geographer who previously worked as a senior scientist in the Environmental Sciences Department at the Natural Resources Institute, University of Greenwich.
 She has a particular interest in weather and climate but has worked on many projects in Africa and Asia including migrant pest forecasting, water management and environmental change after human intervention.